 The mental and akashic planes

-When the astral body is abandoned, the consciousness is transferred to the mental body and, through this, the individual begins to live in the mental plane: «Once the astral vehicle is abandoned and by this the unsatisfied desires are slumbered, the mental faculties of the individual are more ready and clearer, and thus it can reflect on its last incarnation more clearly.
+When the astral body is abandoned, consciousness is transferred to the mental body and, through this, the individual begins to live in the mental plane: «Once the astral vehicle is abandoned and by this the unsatisfied desires are slumbered, the mental faculties of the individual are more ready and clearer, and thus it can reflect on its last incarnation more clearly.
 This is the moment in which it finds an explanation for so many questions about the events of its earthly life: questions that the individual had posed both during the passing of events on the physical plane, and after its passing...
 Scholars have their paradise in the mental plane.
-Here the individual can learn and satisfy its thirst to know more than it could make while embodied; in substance, it completes the notions that it had in the last incarnation: every effort is transformed in ability, every aspiration in power».
+Here the individuals can learn and satisfy their thirst to know more than they could do while embodied; in substance, they complete the notions that they had in their last incarnation: every effort is transformed in ability, every aspiration in power».

 In the end, even the mental plane is abandoned and the individual returns to the akashic plane: «Once all the material accumulated in the last incarnation has been processed, the individual leaves its mental body, and the faculties achieved (together with the experiences) pass, like germs, in the akashic body, in the individual consciousness free from every veil of oblivion.
 The only one that does not change, in the sense that it is not abandoned, is precisely the akashic body.
 There are then two cases: if the individual has not evolved, once it has abandoned the mental body, it enters a sort of numbness and is busy revising all its past lives; this torpor is called the Ego's rest.
 If, on the other hand, it is sufficiently evolved, that is, if its individual consciousness is sufficiently organized, it has a vision of the akashic plane which gives the Ego, rather than rest, bliss».